 Table 5-18 shows the percentage of CR user satisfaction survey respondents who answered yes to the questions, Has the program helped you improve your health? and Do the rewards encourage you to make healthy choices?
 Between 2018 and 2020, the percentage of respondents answering yes to these questions remained consistently high at above 90 percent.
-Because there are limited pre-Centennial Care 2.0 data and no comparison group, the results presented are descriptive in nature and no causal conclusions can be drawn.
+Because there is one baseline data point prior to Centennial Care 2.0, baseline trends cannot be assessed, and therefore the results presented are descriptive in nature and no causal conclusions can be drawn.
+However, due to the similarity in rates between pre-CC 2.0 and post CC 2.0, results of this measure neither support nor fail to support the hypothesis.

-Table 5-18-Percentage of Positive Satisfaction Survey Responses of Centennial Rewards Users, 2018-20205-6 (Measure 14)
+Table 5-18-Percentage of Positive Satisfaction Survey Responses of Centennial Rewards Users, 2018-2020 5-6 (Measure 1998) ure -- -----

-Survey Question 2018 2019 2020 Has the program helped you improve your health?
+14) Survey Question 2018 2019 2020 Has the program helped you improve your health?
 93.9% 93.7% 93.8% Do the rewards encourage you to make healthy choices?
 96.8% 96.6% 96.6%